csnguyen-gmail/flutter_redux_architecture/README.md

 #### The Application

 Ok, let's make simple application for practice.
-The application is about download a Card list from Server, display it with a filter and able to add more Card data, simple enough but have some foundation for a real world application.
+The application is about download a Card list from Server, display it with a filter and able to add more Card data, simple but have some foundation function enough for a real world application.

 <p align="center">
   <img src="/blob/sample.gif">